Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/settlement_master_data.md

 This process handles subscription, fee and tariff links for a metering point.

-To create a correct wholesale settlement basis, the price elements in the submitted price lists must be linked to the metering points in Green Energy Hub, and these links must be forwarded to the relevant players.
+To create a correct wholesale settlement basis, the charges in the submitted price lists must be linked to the metering points in Green Energy Hub, and these links must be forwarded to the relevant players.